 01 of 09

 Trulli are unique architectural structures with conical roofs found only in southern Italy.
-Most of the trulli are found in the Puglia region near Alberobello and some have been modernized and turned into hotels or vacation apartments.
-Although rooms can be small, they have private bath and offer a hotel experience truly unique to southern Italy.
-The trulli zone of Alberbello is a UNESCO World Heritage Site.
+Most of the Trulli are found in the Puglia region near Alberobello and some have been modernized and turned into hotels or vacation apartments.
+Although rooms can be small, they have a private bath and offer a hotel experience truly unique to southern Italy.
+The Trulli zone of Alberobello is a UNESCO World Heritage Site.

 02 of 09